 Please check the following minimum requirements for donated computers prior to offering equipment for use in a school.
 These requirements change from time to time so it is always best to ask your school to contact the Help Desk to ensure compatibility and supportability.

 School personnel are strongly advised to contact the Help Desk and request assistance in evaluating donated equipment prior to its acceptance.
-Computer specifications will need to be reviewed to determine if an image for the make/model in question is already in existence of it one will need to be created (school must be receiving a minimum of 10 donated, identical make/model computers for an image to be created).
+Computer specifications will need to be reviewed to determine if an image for the make/model in question is already in existence or if one will need to be created (school must be receiving a minimum of 10 donated (used), identical make/model computers for an image to be created).

 *Processor types and speeds vary greatly.
 School personnel can request assistance from the Help Desk on processor requirements as needed.